 - We caution students against bringing valuables and large amounts of money to school. - Do not leave money, watches, iPods, cell phones, etc., in desks or lockers.
-If such items must be brought to school, they should be stored in the office with one of our secretaries until the end of the day.
+If such items must be brought to school, they should be stored in the office with one of our secretaries, Orlaith or Sue, until the end of the day.